-The Council originally budgeted to spend £12.220m in 2018-19.
-As at 31 December 2018, the Council was forecasting a net deficit of £0.019m against the budget.
+The Council originally budgeted to spend £12.518m in 2019-20.
+As at 31 December 2019, the Council was forecasting a net surplus of £0.006m against the budget.

-The last quarter of the financial year has seen some favourable variances since the last reported position; additional income through the one-off pilot year for 100% Business Rate Retention scheme and additional savings achieved throughout our staffing budgets.
+The last quarter of the financial year has seen some favourable variances since the last reported position; notably additional income through the Collection Fund, additional interest receivable on our investments, lower borrowing costs and additional savings achieved throughout our staffing budgets.

-It is pleasing to report that the final out turn position is a budget surplus of (£0.754m), which is an overall movement of (£0.773m) from the last forecast at quarter 3.
+It is pleasing to report that the final out turn position is a budget surplus of $(\pounds 0.241m)$, which is an overall movement of $(\pounds 0.235m)$ from the last forecast at quarter 3.
 The following table shows this movement: